abhidarbey/hummingbird/README.md

-# Hummingbird - A social platfor for blogs
+# Hummingbird - A social platform for blogs

 The project uses MERN stack.
 It uses ReactJs for frontend and NodeJs with a MongoDB database on the backend, as well as express middleware.